 "Advice for the local householder’s perspective was invaluable"

 SPECIAL OFFER - BOOK 3 PLACES FOR THE PRICE OF 2!

 Book 3 places at this event and get the 3rd place free.
+Book your places online as normal and we will deduct the cost of the 3rd place once your booking is received.
 This offer may not be used in conjunction with other offers.